-But when you travel with someone else, it's natural to focus on your partner — how you're getting along, whether she meant it when she said she wasn't hungry — and tune out the symphony of sights, sounds, and smells all around you.
+But when you travel with others, it's natural to focus on them — how you're getting along, whether they meant it when they said they weren't hungry — and tune out the symphony of sights, sounds, and smells all around you.
 Traveling on your own allows you to be more present and open to your surroundings.
 You'll meet more people — you're seen as more approachable.
 You're more likely to experience the kindness of strangers.

-Solo travel is intensely personal.
-You can discover more about yourself at the same time you're discovering more about the places you traveled so far to visit.
+Solo travel can be intensely introspective.
+You may discover more about yourself at the same time you're discovering more about the places you traveled so far to visit.
 Traveling on your own is fun, challenging, vivid, and exhilarating.
 Realizing that you have what it takes to be your own guide is a thrill known only to solo travelers.
 Your trip is a gift from you to you.

 Traveling Alone Without Feeling Lonely

-For many people contemplating their first solo trip, loneliness is their biggest fear.
+For many people contemplating a solo trip, loneliness is their biggest fear.
 Big cities can be cold and ugly when the only person to talk to is yourself.
 And being sick and alone in a country where no one knows you can be a sad and miserable experience.

 Fortunately, combating loneliness is easy in places popular with travelers.
 Europe, in particular, is full of travelers and natural meeting places, especially in peak season.
-And the internet offers ever-increasing avenues for connecting with locals eager to welcome you to their home turf.
+And the internet offers connections with locals eager to welcome you to their home turf.

 You'll run across vaga-buddies every day.
 If you stay in hostels, you'll have a built-in family (plenty of hostels are comfortable and welcoming to people of all ages).
 Or choose small pensions and B&Bs, where the owners and fellow guests sharing breakfast have time to talk.
 At most tourist sights, you'll meet more people in an hour than you would at home in a day.
-If you're feeling shy, cameras are good icebreakers, even in our selfie era — offer to take someone's picture with his or her camera.
+If you're feeling shy, cameras are good icebreakers, even in our selfie era — offer to take someone's picture with their device.

 It's easy to meet people on buses and trains.
 When you meet locals who speak English, find out what they think — about anything.
 Take your laundry and a deck of cards to a launderette and turn solitaire into gin rummy.
 You'll end up with a stack of clean clothes and interesting conversations.